Navigating noncompete agreements: what every business owner should know

 It’s always a good idea to outline every detail of the agreement to the best of your ability, and having the information in writing is the best way to prevent disputes in the future.
 Before asking any of your employees to sign the agreement, speaking with a legal expert is always a good idea.
 With laws and regulations changing so often, they’ll walk you through it to ensure you comply with state laws.

-Do other methods exist to protect your business’s interests?
+While non-compete agreements can be helpful under certain circumstances, you may be wondering whether other methods exist to protect your business’s interests.
 Once more, we asked Alyssa Devine to share her insights, and she says non-disclosure agreements or NDA’s can be an option worth a closer look.
 “Because non-disclosure agreements prevent existing employees (and former employees) from discussing, posting, or sharing certain company information they learned while employed, they can be a useful alternative.”

 In addition, “nonsolicitation agreements are especially helpful for sales employees who have access to large amounts of client information,” she says.
 “Well-drafted nonsolicitation agreements will clearly answer two important questions.
 First, who the employee is barred from contacting?
 Second, what type of communication is considered “solicitation”?

-So if you’re considering the protections that come with a non-compete, but are unsure if they fit your goals, NDAs and nonsolicitation agreements may be worth investigating.
+The important takeaway here is that if you’re considering the protections that come with a non-compete, but remain unsure whether they’re a fit your goals, NDAs and nonsolicitation agreements may be worth investigating.

 We’ve covered many of the ins and outs of how these agreements work, but before we go, let’s take a moment to discuss some federal government announcements about non-competes and what the future may hold.

-“Employers may begin to use them less as a result of the executive order and increasing public scrutiny,” shares Tara Furiani.
+“Employers may begin to use non-compete agreements less as a result of the executive order and increasing public scrutiny,” shares Furiani.
 “I believe it will end up being a positive development, as it will help to promote greater employee mobility and competition.”

-At the end of the day, using a noncompete agreement boils down to a variety of factors.
-There is a lot for business owners to think about, from understanding if they are enforceable where you do business (or even just deciding on which details to include when drafting an agreement).
-Because noncompetes aren’t one-size-fits-all, it’s important for employers to understand all of their options and how they fit into their long-term strategy.
+At the end of the day, the decision to use a non-compete boils down to a variety of factors.
+There’s a lot for business owners to think about, from understanding whether they are enforceable where you do business to deciding which details to include when drafting an agreement.
+Because non-competes aren’t one-size-fits-all, it’s important for employers to understand all of their options and how they fit into their long-term strategy.

 Please note all material in this article is for educational purposes only and does not constitute tax or legal advice.
 You should always contact a qualified tax, legal or financial professional, in your area for comprehensive tax or legal advice.